mullvad/mullvadvpn-app/gui/scripts/README.md

-This is a folder with python 2 and node scripts to produce geographical data for the Mullvad VPN app.
+This is a folder with the supporting scripts written in python 2, node, bash.

 ## Dependency installation notes